-- Posting information on the agency's social media accounts. - An annual message to state employees sent via the state email network. - Information presented at area conferences and training events.
+- Posting information on the agency's social media accounts. - Distributing an annual message to all Commonwealth of Virginia employees via the state email network. - Encouraging participation in training sessions that will be offered. - Distributing Hotline marketing materials.

 In the annual email, OSIG explains the requirements for allegations reported to the agency under the WBPA.
 The email clarifies differences between the WBPA and the Hotline regarding rules that govern anonymity and confidentiality.